 Create classroom sections, assign vocabulary lists to your sections.
 Write instructions to students.
 Keep track of your students' progress.

 Every term on Xamplr is also a shareable page that you can send to others who may need practice with that term.
 Like on social media, when someone uses a word incorrectly. :-)

 Xamplr is currently free.
 Giving our users access to a wide array of vocabulary examples is our main mission.
 In the future, to support this mission we'll be raising funds through in-deck advertisements and a premium plan with extra features for teachers.

-I made Xamplr to help my students learn abstract vocabulary in my AP Psychology class.
-I enlisted a dozen super-talented students to help write and vet the stock examples.
-More than 3000 users around the world have helped to contribute to our examples database.
+I made Xamplr to help my students learn the abstract vocabulary in my AP Psychology class.
+I enlisted a few dozen super-talented students to help write and vet the stock examples.
+Thousands of users, and more each day, have helped to contribute to our example database.
 We all think it's a better way to study vocabulary.
 Try it out.
-I bet you'll agree.
+I bet you agree.